 Many students drink very little or not at all so will enjoy the benefits of drinking less including better sleep and a healthier appearance.
 It can help to manage weight and reduces your chances of a more serious health condition.

 Meningitis is an inflammation of the cells that surround your brain and spinal cord and whilst it can affect anyone, young adults are one of the most vulnerable groups.
 It can kill within hours so it’s really important to be aware of the signs and symptoms and to get vaccinated.
-You can find full details on our meningitis page or by visiting Meningitis Now who are the leading charity for Meningitis in the UK.
+You can find full details on our meningitis page or by visiting the website of Meningitis Now who are the leading charity for meningitis in the UK.

 For many people gambling is a hobby that they enjoy from time to time.
 For others gambling can become a habit that can lead to debt, isolation, put strain on relationships and in some cases lead to anxiety or depression.

 If you are worried that gambling has become a problem for you or a friend, you can seek help in a number of places.
-Gamcare a national charity for gambling awareness have a self-assessment tool to help you reflect on whether gambling has turned into more than just a hobby.
-The University also have a Money Advice team who are able to offer help and support.
+Gamcare, a national charity for gambling awareness, have a self-assessment tool to help you reflect on whether gambling has turned into more than just a hobby.
+Student Services can also offer help and support.

 Apps to support wellbeing are becoming increasing popular and can support all aspects of health from diet and activity trackers to apps to guide you through mindfulness exercises.
 Here is a list of the top 18 health and fitness apps.